Vicba/blog/content/blog/trip-to-san-francisco/index.md

 We didn't stay that long because we were also expected by Odoo around 10am. **Odoo** is one of Belgium's biggest tech companies and mainly focuses on ERP (Enterprise Resource Planning).
 We had a presentation and some aftertalks with the director of Odoo America.
 They offered us some lunch, which we greatly appreciated.

 After lunch, we went to the next big tech company, **Oracle**.
 Once we arrived, we saw the big offices and a beautiful catamaran on the lake next to it.
-We were received by Scott, an operational manager at Oracle Academy.
+We were received by Scott, an operational manager at Oracle Academy and our first speaker.
 He let us into a fancy presentation room where we had some drinks and cookies.
 Later on, he explained how to use the online Oracle Academy and what it has to offer.
 The second speaker, Ashih, a VP of Product Management/Strategy, taught us about APEX, a low-code platform that makes it very easy to customize any project.
 Our last speaker, Samar, who works for Oracle Analytics Cloud, talked about their analytics cloud products and big data visualizations.

 At 3pm, we left the Bay Area to go to Dolores Park, a park on the side of a hill with some views of the city.
 There we were dropped off and were free for the afternoon/evening.